• Skip to primary navigation

 Notes

-• Do not substitute cake flour with all-purpose flour - this will give your cupcakes a 'cornbread' type texture.
+• Flour: Do not substitute cake flour with all-purpose flour - readers have reported that this gives cupcakes a 'cornbread' type texture.

-• Do not substitute egg whites with whole eggs.
+• Egg whites: Do not substitute egg whites with whole eggs.
+To make cupcakes with whole eggs, try my vanilla cupcakes recipe instead.

 Serving: 1cupcake | Calories: 423kcal | Carbohydrates: 58g | Protein: 3g | Fat: 21g | Saturated Fat: 13g | Cholesterol: 56mg | Sodium: 276mg | Potassium: 120mg | Fiber: 1g | Sugar: 48g | Vitamin A: 660IU | Vitamin C: 9.1mg | Calcium: 46mg | Iron: 0.2mg